Sikhism in Nepal

 Nepali Sikhs first entered Nepal in the 18th century.
-Today, there is a small community of Sikhs living in Nepal, totaling around 609 people according to the 2011 census and confirmed by MOFA(Ministry Of Foreign Affairs) Nepal.
+Today, there is a small community of Sikhs living in Nepal, with varying claims of their numbers totaling around 609 according to the 2011 census of Nepal whilst others have asserted the true number is in the area of 7,000 people.

-Background
+History

+Sikh gurus

 Guru Nanak Dev, the founder of Sikhism, spent more than a year meditating on a site now known as Nanak Math, located in Balaju, Kathmandu.
 It is believed that Guru Nanak visited the math in 1516.
 Guru Nanak is traditionally locally known as Nanak Rishi in Nepal.

+Guru Gobind Singh makes mention of Gurkhas in the Dasam Granth, stating:

+Sikh Empire

 Following conflict with the British East India Company, Maharani Jind Kaur, the youngest wife of Maharaja Ranjit Singh, managed to escape from the Punjab disguised as a servant girl and came to Nepal via Nepalgunj on 29 April, 1849.
 The Nepalese government gave her shelter.
 Later, she went to London, but those Sikhs who remained in Nepal started their livelihood there.
 A few Nepalgunj territories near the Indian border are still called Shikhhanpurwa, Jamunaha and Bankatwa.

+Release of Sikh prisoners-of-war in Tibetan captivity

+In March 1856, a treaty between Tibet and the Kingdom of Nepal, known as the Treaty of Thapathali, was signed.
+Clause 4 of the treaty freed the remaining Sikh prisoners-of-war still held in Tibetan captivity whom were captured in 1841.
+This clause was included in the treaty at the behest of Gulab Singh of Kashmir to free the remaining prisoners.